 When you purchase a new policy

 If you were unable to provide the reading when you purchased or renewed your policy, you can submit it online or through your broker any time in your policy term.
-However, to be eligible for the new discount, proof of your odometer reading must be dated no earlier than seven days before the date you renewed or purchased your current policy and no later than seven days after that same date.
+However, to be eligible for the new discount, proof of your odometer reading must be dated no earlier than seven days before the date you renewed or purchased your current policy and no later than seven days after the policy effective date.

 Expanding usage-based insurance at ICBC